 Professional duelists earn their living by shooting it out with strangers in a sport that has every chance of going wrong, and almost guaranteed injuries even when it doesn’t.
 At one point, a duelist is shot in the leg by his nervous opponent, and the referee declares a win-by-foul.
-Near the end of the film, John duels a mountain of a man who simply doesn’t budge, and so many bullets fly that each needs a second magazine clip; John wins, but his recovery from internal injuries takes a whole retraining montage sequence—a very slow-paced, languorous montage sequence, to be sure.
+Near the end of the film, John duels a mountain of a man who simply doesn’t budge, and so many bullets fly that each needs a second magazine clip; John wins, but his recovery from internal injuries (hence the name of the film) takes a whole retraining montage sequence—a very slow-paced, laidback montage sequence, to be sure.
 Staring death and dismemberment in the face for a living, in a situation devoid of any strategic or tactical advantage, tends to make one look long and hard into the abyss.
 Extraneous superficialities fall away, leaving John and Colt laser-focused on their current purposes: Zorringer and the Red Wolf, respectively.
-Their partnership of convenience blossoms into camaraderie, in the original “fellow traveler” sense (and in the original sense of “fellow traveler”), and their sex is based not on romance but on proximity to and sharing of Being.
+Their partnership of convenience blossoms into camaraderie, literal fellow travelers, and their sex is based not on romance but on proximity to and sharing of Being.
 In fact, the most romantic scene in the film is completely asexual: After Colt discovers that the Red Wolf himself was killed in a duel, her new lack of purpose in life makes her reckless, and she starts an impromptu late-night/early-morning duel with John in a city park, clearly seeking death.
 Backed by an angsty hard rock soundtrack, probably the only time in the film the music picks up the pace, shots fly as Colt grazes John’s ear, while John can’t even bear to hit Colt.
 It seems they’re in it together for the long haul.

-The brush-up with the cops is interesting as well, for its unexpected subversion.
-We think that this is finally when all the crazy shoot-outs come face to face with the law and the outside world; instead, the cops are “fans” of the sport and demand that John duel another prisoner in the courtyard of an abandoned home.
-One cop keeping an eye on the handcuffed Colt, the other cop, the prisoner, and John form a triangle around a dry stone fountain, with the cop waving his gun around to force them to duel.
+The brush-up with the Mexican cops is interesting as well, for its unexpected subversion.
+We think that this is finally when all the crazy shoot-outs will come face to face with the law and the outside world; instead, the cops are “fans” of the sport and demand that John duel another prisoner in the courtyard of an abandoned home.
+With one cop keeping an eye on the handcuffed Colt, the other cop, the prisoner, and John form a triangle around a dry stone fountain, with the cop waving his gun around to force them to duel.
 The prisoner, who doesn’t seem to be such a bad guy, is quaking in fear, and John decides at the last minute to shoot the cop, shoot the other cop, free the prisoner (and Colt), and take all the Kevlar vests he can find.
 In this post-Western world, there is no “outside”; the protagonists’ reality bends the rest of the film into their world.

 When John finally gets The Invite after duking it out with the giant, he and Colt are taken to an inn at the foot of Zorringer’s mountain, a waiting room of sorts for his challengers.
-The aura of the place is established by constant rain, an ennui-filled soundtrack of solitary guitar strings, and an actual shoot-out when some other challengers try to rob them, which ends in the robbers’ deaths and the nonchalant innkeeper’s dragging away the bodies and mopping up the blood.
+The aura of the place is established by constant rain, an ennui-filled soundtrack of solitary guitar strings, and an actual shoot-out when some other challengers try to rob our duo, which ends in the robbers’ deaths and the nonchalant innkeeper’s dragging away the bodies and mopping up the blood.
 With each passing day, the inn empties one person at a time until, finally, it’s John’s turn, and he leaves Colt behind.

 Mickey Rourke does a grand job portraying a man who gained his position in life by climbing atop a pile of defeated gunslingers, bringing all the sagacity, gravitas, and seen-it-all melancholy to be found in his long and storied career.
-Zorringer monologues to John about the origins of the dueling sport (drug cartels testing Kevlar vests), the futility of achieving one’s dreams, and the absurdity of a life with nothing left to pursue.
-We get the impression that, whereas for John, Colt, and other duelists the sport is a thrilling means to an ordinary end (revenge, success, money), for Zorringer it is the only thing left in life worth doing—that if challengers stopped coming, he would literally die for lack of will to live.
+When they finally meet, Zorringer monologues to John about the origins of the dueling sport (drug cartels testing Kevlar vests), the futility of achieving one’s dreams, and the absurdity of a life with nothing left to achieve.
+We get the impression that, whereas for John, Colt, and the other duelists the sport is a thrilling means to an ordinary end (revenge, success, money), for Zorringer it is the only thing left in life worth doing—that if challengers stopped coming, he would die for lack of will to live.
 Like Colt in her duel with John, Zorringer embraces death, disdaining even to wear a Kevlar vest.
 Playing with his caged bird, Zorringer dismisses John by announcing that the duel will take place on the summit at sunrise the next day; his guest room will be John’s lodgings for the night.